Chapter 16 : If My Eyes are Sad

-“Kissed a girl before it was time, I suppose!”
-He managed to explain as he ran passed.
+“Kissed a girl before it was time, I suppose!” his Slytherin friend managed to explain as he ran passed.

-But that’s about the time he saw a very heated and angry girl running after Goyle.
+But that’s about the time a very heated and angry girl came running after Goyle.

-“Gregory Goyle, get back here so I can hex you!”
-She yelled as she hurried passed.
+“Gregory Goyle, get back here so I can hex you!” she yelled.

 Goyle apparently was going about getting a girlfriend the wrong way.
 He made a mental note to give his friend a few pointers later.
 Right now, he was after his own girl.